 Each year graduate students and postdocs are elected by their peers to representative positions.
-Students and postdocs will be selected both from the Molecular and Medical Pharmacology graduate program and the Interdepartmental Program in Biomedical Physics.
 These representatives play a critical role in enriching graduate student life through recruitment and orientation of new students, participation in Graduate Training Committee meetings, organization of the Pharmacology retreats, coordinating special events and communicating the needs of the graduate students to the Graduate Training Committee and the department chair.
 They also participate in faculty meetings.
 Through these activities, the student representatives gain valuable leadership experience, the ability to positively influence the department’s graduate program, and serve as an information conduit between the graduate students and the faculty.

 Will is a third-year graduate student in Dr. Dubinett’s lab investigating the role of myeloid-derived suppressor cells in drug-resistant non-small cell lung cancer.
 He received his bachelor’s degree from UCLA in Biochemistry with a minor in Biomedical Research.
 In his free time, he enjoys cinema, theater, and escape rooms.